 The Department of Sport Sciences is a broad multidisciplinary environment whose core is sport as a multifaceted societal phenomenon and knowledge area.
 Our programmes are characterised by a combination of theoretical knowledge and practical understanding with a well-developed action competence.

-Sport sciences specializing in social sciences and the humanities
+Sport sciences specialising in social sciences and the humanities

 The sport science research environment includes some 15 researchers as well as an almost equal number of doctoral students.
-The research is primarily within the humanities and the social sciences, and in regard to the research conducted at the department, sport is considered to be a multi-dimensional, societal and cultural phenomenon and includes physical activity, physical education (PE), exercise and sport performance.
-This also include research on elite sport.
+The research is primarily within the humanities and the social sciences, and in regard to the research conducted at the department, sport is considered to be a multi-dimensional, societal and cultural phenomenon that includes physical activity, physical education (PE), exercise and sport performance.
+It also includes research on elite sport.

 We especially welcome applications from the field of Sport Management, with specialization in:

 Content and duties